ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/use-cases/institutional-credit-facilities.md

   - Converts deposits into shares for vault depositors.
   - Manages redemptions back into assets.
   - Dynamically adjusts exchange rates to reflect true vault value when interest from loans are paid back into the vault.
-- Single Asset Vaults support multiple asset types (XRP, Trust Line Tokens, Multi-purpose Tokens, and RLUSD).
+- Single Asset Vaults support multiple asset types (XRP, Trust Line Tokens such as RLUSD, or Multi-purpose Tokens).

 ### Regulatory Compliance